Skip to main content

 TL;DR

-• end_user_id in your ExecutionContext object uniquely represents the end user in your system e.g. an internal ID or an email address.
+• The external_id field in an EndUser object uniquely represents the end user in your system e.g. an internal ID or an email address.

 In Production, you will be running plans for many stakeholders including customers, employees and partners.
 You may want to pass information specific to these individuals when they submit a prompt and / or information specific to the current context they are operating in (e.g. the particular app they are using when they submit their prompt to initiate a plan run).

-We refer to these "person" entities as end users and represent the current context in which they submitted their prompt through a Context object that is passed to the Portia instance:
+We refer to these "person" entities as end users and represent them through the EndUser model.

-• You can define an end_user_id property in your Context object.
-This can be any string value that uniquely represents the end user in your system e.g. an internal ID or an email address.
+• You can pass either a string or a full EndUser to the plan + run endpoints.
+The string or external ID can be any value that uniquely represents the end user in your system e.g. an internal ID or an email address.

 main.py